Travel Information & Tips for your holidays in Cape Verde

 TUIfly offers connections from various German cities to Sal (SID) and Boa Vista (BVC) several times a week.
 Be sure to book the “Perfect”-tariff in order to have your luggage included in the price.

-Flights from UK to Sal (SID) and Boa Vista (BVC) with Thomson
+Flights from UK to Sal (SID) and Boa Vista (BVC) with TUI

 Binter Canarias connects Canary Islands and Cape Verde several times a week, with flights from Las Palmas de Gran Canaria (LPA) to Praia (RAI) and to Sal (SID).